AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 ### Set Environment Variables for etcd Configuration

-The internal IP(private ip) address of each controller node will be used for etcd node communication and client access.
+The internal IP (private ip) address of each controller node will be used for etcd node communication and client access.
 Set the environment variables for each controller node as shown below:

 ## For Controller-0

 ### Set `INTERNAL_IP`

-If you already know the internal IP of the instance, you can set it like this:
+Set the INTERNAL_IP with the private IP of controller-0.

 ```bash
 INTERNAL_IP="10.0.1.10"